flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 !!! tip ""
     *Affected versions: Stable, Development*

-- ASOBO *Aviator/Beta Club* A320 liveries are incompatible with the A32NX mod
+- ASOBO *Aviator/Beta Club* A320 liveries are incompatible with the A32NX add-on
 - Wipers don't function correctly with converted FSX Liveries

 ---